 A lot of us have indoor hobbies or interests that create a loud or high-frequency sound.
-You can think of playing guitar or drums or just watching television in the vicinity of your crested gecko.
-You might not have problems with these sounds but your gecko might have.
-First, it’s important to know if crested geckos can hear.
-Next, you’ll need to learn what sounds they’re sensitive to.
+You might not have problems with these sounds, but your gecko might have.
+So the question is if and what crested geckos can hear.

-Lizards and geckos are sensitive to sound but there’s more to it.
-To know what this means you need to know what sound is, what crested geckos can hear and what sounds can be dangerous for your gecko.
+Lizards and geckos are sensitive to sound, but there’s more to it.
+To know what sensitivity to sound means, you need to know what sound is, what crested geckos can hear and what sounds can be dangerous for your gecko.

-A little heads up, there are some crested geckos that will get used to loud noises but this will vary for each individual crested gecko.
+A little heads up, some crested geckos will get used to loud noises, but this will vary for each individual.
 If you want to have a healthy crestie, you’ll need to be compassionate and not play loud sounds all the time near your little lizard.

 In this article, I’ll be exploring the crested gecko ear and its hearing capabilities.
-You’ll learn the different parts of the sound, the frequencies that your crested gecko can hear and what a crestie can hear and what not.
+You’ll learn about sound and the frequencies that your crested gecko can possibly hear.
 You’ll also learn what sounds can lead to stress and health issues and should be avoided.

 Introduction to Sound

-To give you a basic understanding of what sound is, you’ll need some information on the consisting parts of sounds.
+To give you a basic understanding of sound, you’ll need some information on the consisting parts of sounds.
 These parts are:

 - the frequency (pitch): sound frequency determines if a sound is high or low and is measured in hertz (Hz).
 A high-frequency sound is a sound of 2000 Hz (or 2kHz).
 A low-frequency sound is a sound of 500 Hz or lower.